-- Do not leave fuel or water in the tank or boiler for long periods. - Do not store in places where the temperature may drop below freezing as water may still be present in the pipework. - Ensure all controls are closed and the valve gear in mid gear. - Ensure that radio control equipment is switched off and, if the engine is not to be used for some time, remove all batteries.
+- Do not leave fuel in the gas tank. - Do not leave water in the boiler for long periods. - Do not store in places where the temperature may drop below freezing as water may still be present in the pipework. - Ensure all controls are closed and the valve gear in mid gear. - Ensure that radio control equipment is switched off and, if the engine is not to be used for some time, remove all batteries.